Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount (valid through April 2nd).

 The first and essential thing is to explore the south of Iceland by booking this day tour in which you will walk behind the Seljalandsfoss waterfall and visit Skógafoss, the Sólheimajökull glacier, and the black sand beach of Vík.
 Can you spend a little more time in Iceland?
 Then, I definitely recommend this two-day tour including accommodation in which, in addition to the above, you will visit Skaftafell National Park, with the famous Svartifoss waterfall, and go to the Jökulsárlón glacier lagoon and Diamond Beach.
 Without a doubt, the best thing to do from Reykjavik in two days.

-Another 1-day tour that I recommend is the one that take you to Landmannalaugar, the imposing colored mountains of the Icelandic Highlands, although if you want something even more remote, I recommend Kerlingarfjöll.
+Another 1-day tour that I recommend is the one that takes you to Landmannalaugar, one of the best places to visit in the Highlands of Iceland, although if you want something even more remote, I recommend Kerlingarfjöll.
 This tour combines the Golden Circle with this area of the Highlands of Iceland that will leave you speechless.

 As you can see, it is not necessary to drive to discover Iceland.
 In addition to all the things to visit and do in Reykjavik, there are plenty of tours that depart from the city.
 The ones I mentioned in this article are just a few, but you can check our article on the best tours from Reykjavik here.